Mineral spirits is used for cleaning and getting rid of stains from surfaces. But, can mineral spirits remove paint?

 You can strip all types of paints from wood using mineral spirits.
 However, you shouldn’t use it on chemically treated wood surfaces as they aren’t compatible.
 Also, it shouldn’t soak into the wood pores as it can damage the wood by discoloring and staining it or by making it unpaintable.

 You also must mix the mineral spirits with water to dilute its concentration.
 This is to avoid any damage to the wood.

 Related Read: How To Dissolve Latex Paint?

-Mineral spirits will remove paint from bricks by liquefying the paint.
-Painted bricks are usually stripped using mineral spirits or paint strippers.
+Mineral spirits can remove paint from bricks by liquefying the coating.

-Allow the mineral spirit to soak into the brick for a minute.
-Then you can scrub the brick with a brush or a sponge.
+- Allow the solvent to soak the brick for a minute, then scrub the brick with a brush or a sponge.

-Overall, mineral spirit is an effective solvent that can remove virtually any type of paint from any surface.
-But before you apply mineral spirit, inspect the surface or ask a professional painter if you can use mineral spirits on the intended surface.
+Overall, mineral spirit is an effective solvent that can remove any type of paint from any surface.
+But before you apply it, inspect the surface to know if you can use it on the intended surface.

 Surfaces like metal, porous wood, and fabric shouldn’t be stripped using undiluted mineral spirit.